MoAli-sec/Python-Netcat/README.md

 # NetCat Tool in Python
 This Python script is a simple implementation of the NetCat tool that allows communication over TCP/IP networks.
-It was inspired by the book "Black Hat Python" by Justin Seitz.
+It was inspired by the book "Black Hat Python" by Justin Seitz.\n
 This Python script is a Netcat-like tool that enables users to execute commands, upload files, and establish a command shell on a remote server through a socket connection.
 The script uses the argparse module to handle command-line arguments and threading to manage multiple client connections.

 # Requirements